Zara Larsson: 2025–present: Midnight Sun

 On 25 April 2025, Larsson released "Pretty Ugly", the lead single from her fifth studio album, Midnight Sun.
-The title track was released on 13 June 2025 as the second single from the album.
-Larsson joined Tate McRae as a supporting act on the North American leg of the Miss Possessive Tour, from August to September 2025.
-The album was released on 26 September 2025, and will be supported by the Midnight Sun Tour which is set to begin in Europe in October.
+The title track was released on 13 June 2025 as the second single from the album and received a nomination for Best Dance Pop Recording at 68th Annual Grammy Awards, becoming Larsson's first Grammy nomination.
+The track achieved commercial success, peaking at number four in Sweden and number 7 in the United Kingdom.
+It also became Larsson's highest charging solo entry on the US Billboard Hot 100, peaking at number 13.
+The album was released on 26 September 2025 to critical acclaim.
+Larsson joined Tate McRae as a supporting act on the North American leg of the Miss Possessive Tour from August to September 2025 before embarking on the Midnight Sun Tour in October 2025.
+Following the album's initial release, she expanded the project into a collaboration and remix edition featuring artists such as PinkPantheress.